Politics of Portugal: Judicial branch

 Ratton Palace, the Constitutional Court's seat.

 The national Supreme Court is the court of last appeal in civil and criminal matters, which is described by the Constitution as "the senior organ in the hierarchy of the courts of law".
 There is a separate system of courts for administrative and fiscal matters, for which the court of last appeal is the Supreme Administrative Court.
 During war time, the law provides for there being military courts.

 A thirteen-member Constitutional Court reviews the constitutionality of legislation.
-There is also a Court of Auditors.
+There is also a Court of Auditors, which is the highest institution for the oversight and control of public funds and assets.

 Administrative divisions

 There are two autonomous regions (regiões autónomas, singular região autónoma) with limited legislative powers besides the administrative ones: Azores and Madeira.

-As purely administrative divisions, there are 18 districts (distritos), 308 municipalities (municípios) and 3,091 civil parishes (freguesias).
+As purely administrative divisions, there are 18 districts (distritos), 308 municipalities (municípios) and 3259 civil parishes (freguesias).

 The districts are Aveiro, Açores (Azores)*, Beja, Braga, Bragança, Castelo Branco, Coimbra, Évora, Faro, Guarda, Leiria, Lisboa, Madeira*, Portalegre, Porto, Santarém, Setúbal, Viana do Castelo, Vila Real and Viseu.